Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExample/README-LuisBot.md

 git clone https://github.com/Azure-Samples/cognitive-services-personalizer-samples.git
 ```
 - [Optional] Update the `appsettings.json` file under `cognitive-services-personalizer-samples/samples/ChatbotExample/` with your botFileSecret.
 For Azure Bot Service bots, you can find the botFileSecret under application settings.
+# Prerequisites

-## Prerequisites
+## Necessary resources
+- Create both a Personalizer and a Language Understanding (LUIS) resource in the Azure portal.
+These will be used to power the reinforcement learning and NLP cababilities of the bot, respectively.
+- NOTE: when creating a LUIS resource in the portal, you can choose between creating both a prediction and an authoring resource, or one or the other.
+Only an authoring resource is needed for this sample.
+More on the two [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-keys#azure-resources-for-luis)
-### Set up LUIS
+## Set up LUIS
 - Navigate to [LUIS portal](https://www.luis.ai).

 - Click the `Sign in` button.

 - Click on `My Apps`.

+- Select the LUIS authoring resource you created earlier.

 - Click on the `Import new app` button.

 - Click on the `Choose File` and select [coffeebot.json](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/CognitiveModels/coffeebot.json) from the `cognitive-services-personalizer-samples/samples/ChatbotExample/CognitiveModels` folder.

+- Click on the [`Train`](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-train) button on the top right of the page; this will train your app on the model inside of chatbot.json.

+- Once this is done, press the [`Publish`](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-publish-app) button and select "Production".
+NOTE: Once you publish your app on LUIS portal for the first time, it takes some time for the endpoint to become available, about 5 minutes of wait should be sufficient.

-- Update [nlp-with-luis.bot](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/nlp-with-luis.bot) file with your AppId, SubscriptionKey, Region and Version.
+- Update [nlp-with-luis.bot](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/nlp-with-luis.bot) file with your AppId, AuthoringKey, Region and Version.
-    You can find this information under "Manage" tab for your LUIS application at [LUIS portal](https://www.luis.ai).
+    You can find this information under the `Manage` tab.

     - The `AppID` can be found in "Application Information"
-    - The `AuthoringKey` can be found in "Keys and Endpoints"
+    - The `AuthoringKey` can be found in "Azure Resources" > "Authoring Resource" > "Primary key"
-    - The `SubscriptionKey` can be found in "Keys and Endpoints", under the `Key 1` column
-    - The `region` can be found in "Keys and Endpoints", under the `Region` column
+    - The `Region` is listed above the primary key (authoring key)
+    - The `Version` is located next to the name of your app in the top left corner

     You will have something similar to this in the services section of your .bot file to run this sample: